How Does Buying a House Affect Taxes?

 • If you can qualify for large amounts of the “other itemized deductions” found on the IRS forms

-It’s hard to say if your individual situation will make sense for itemizing deductions.
+It’s hard to say if your individual situation will mean that itemizing deductions makes sense.
 It may be worth it to consult with a tax professional.

 Which Home Expenses Are Tax Deductible?